of the Phonograph

 Since my parents

-weren't US citizens when the United States entered World
+weren't US citizens when the United States entered World War

-a requirement that they had to be inside their house by sundown each day.
+they had to be inside their house by sundown each day.
 The government

 These were fearful

-times and the government was much harder on the Japanese
+times and the government was much harder on the Japanese residents

-parents in some ways were fortunate that they were able to continue to keep
+ways were fortunate that they were able to continue to keep

 their farm and milk their cows.
-Nevertheless,
+Nevertheless, the confinement

-some prejudice even though I had two older brothers, Joe and Fred, that would serve
+though I had two older brothers, Joe and Fred, that would serve

 overseas during the War.